 In Oberlin, Amherst and other Lorain County communities, the number of workers owning homes in the 1,000-1,600, 1,600-2,000, and 2,000-3,000 square foot ranges are roughly equal, with the 2,000-3,000 square foot sizes dominating.
-However, in Lorain and Elyria, the 1,000 to 1,600 square foot size dominates.
-This confirms anecdotal community information, which tells us that people are buying homes in Lorain and Elyria because they can get better quality starter homes for their money.
+However, in Lorain and Elyria, homes are smaller; the 1,000 to 1,600 square foot size dominates.
+Note that anecdotal community input collected for this study tells us that people are buying homes in Lorain and Elyria because they can "get better quality starter homes for their money".
 As we know, the majority of Oberlin's housing is over 1,200-square foot.
 This tells us that there is likely an unmet demand for smaller housing in the City, as well as a likely unmet demand for lower priced homes for sale.